Isly91/Isly91/README.md

 > 🧠 If it looks like I haven’t pushed much here — it’s because I’ve spent most of my time working in **Vogsphere**, Codam’s internal version control system (Git-based but private).
 So while GitHub's been a bit quiet, the code definitely hasn’t.

+> ❤️ Fun fact: I always name things after my girlfriend.
+If you see a project with the name **Marie** or similar, it's my way of showing some love and inspiration from her. 😊

 ---

 ### 🌱 Currently into